How to Fix Text in AI Images (5 Ways That Actually Work)

 A minimalist poster that says hello world in white letters

-Why it works: Larger text occupies more pixels, giving the model more room to resolve individual letter shapes.
+Why it works: Larger text occupies more pixels.
+More pixels = more room for the denoising process to resolve individual letter shapes.
 High contrast (white on black, black on white) reduces ambiguity.
-Small text at the edge of a complex scene gets the least pixel attention and the worst results.

 A large bold sign reading "COFFEE" in black capital letters on a white wall, close-up shot, high resolution

-Pro tip: Add "close-up" or "zoomed in" to your prompt to force the model to allocate more pixels to the text area.
+Pro tip: Add "close-up" or "zoomed in" to force the model to allocate more pixels to the text area.

-AI text rendering has a randomness problem.
+AI text rendering is random.
 The same prompt produces different spelling errors every time.
 Use that to your advantage.

-1. Write your prompt with short text and quotation marks
+1. Write your prompt with short text + quotation marks

 2. Generate 4–6 images